 Types of Greenery for Holiday Decorating

-Holiday greenery is not limited just to evergreens, and it’s not always green!
-Some of the most beautiful holiday arrangements include both needle and broad-leaf evergreen foliage, as well as perennial flower and seed heads, herbs, and branches.
+As you can probably see by now, Christmas greenery is not limited just to evergreens, and it’s not always green!
+Some of the most beautiful holiday arrangements include needle and broad-leaf evergreen foliage, perennial flower and seed heads, herbs, and branches.

 Conifers

-Cut these needle-leaf evergreens from well-established tress/shrubs.
+Cut these needle-leaf evergreens from well-established trees/shrubs.
 The branches should be firm, cool to the touch, and full of green needles.
-Avoid those that are browning, yellowing, shedding needles, or have obvious signs of disease and pest problems.
+Avoid browning, yellowing, shedding needles, or obvious signs of disease and pest problems.

 - Pine